-When the Land Conservation Council was established in 1970 it soon became apparent that there was insufficient knowledge of the distribution of wildlife in Victoria which would enable the Council to select land for the future needs of fauna conservation.
+When the Land Conservation Council was established in 1970 it soon became apparent that there was insufficient knowledge of the distribution of wildlife in Victoria to enable the Council to select land for the future needs of fauna conservation.
 A wildlife survey team comprising four scientists and four technical support staff was established to classify habitat on the basis of its botanical composition and to survey the associated populations of mammals, birds, reptiles, and amphibians.
 It will be many years before there are adequate distribution maps for every one of Victoria's 700 species of vertebrate animals, let alone the thousands of invertebrates, and at this stage the best way to attempt to conserve wildlife is to try to reserve adequate areas representing the major habitat types.

-Even as a result of natural processes, wildlife habitat can change quite radically with time so that what might be a good wildlife reserve now may not be suitable for the same species in 30 or 40 years time.
-There is a great urgency to learn more about these processes of change so that techniques can be developed for maintaining suitable living space for some animals by deliberate manipulation of the vegetation if necessary.
+Even as a result of natural processes, wildlife habitat can change quite fundamentally with time so that what might be a good wildlife reserve now may not be suitable for the same species in thirty or forty years time.
+There is an urgent need to learn more about these processes of change so that techniques can be developed for maintaining suitable living space for some animals by deliberate manipulation of the vegetation if necessary.

-Far more rapid changes often occur as a result of the activities of man: the building of reservoirs, the clearing of forests, the draining of swamps, and so on.
+Far more rapid changes often occur as a result of the activities of people-the building of reservoirs, the clearing of forests, the draining of swamps, and so on.

 In 1975 a small research team was formed to document some of the implications for wildlife of such undertakings by making inventories so that comparative assessments may be made in later years.
-The nature of this work makes it slow, arduous, and expensive and only a selected few of the more significant developments can be studied in this way.
+The nature of this work is of necessity slow, arduous, and expensive and only a selected few of the more significant developments can be studied in this way.

-A significant event in 1974 was the formation of the Australian Council of Nature Conservation Ministers.
-It supersedes the former Fauna Authorities Conference which attempted to develop a co-operative and unified technical approach to wildlife questions common to different parts of Australia, but lacked the political prerogatives to ratify work on behalf of the Victorian and Australian Governments.
-The Ministers now call on the experience of their officers to develop formal policies and co-operative projects between governments on such subjects as conservation of waterfowl, control of illegal commerce in fauna, and management of kangaroos.
+A notable event in 1974 was the formation of the Australian Council of Nature Conservation Ministers.
+It superseded the former Fauna Authorities Conference which had attempted to develop a co-operative and unified technical approach to wildlife problems common to different parts of Australia, but which lacked the political prerogatives to ratify work on behalf of the Commonwealth and Victorian Governments.
+The Ministers now call on the experience of their officers to develop formal policies and co-operative projects between governments on such subjects as the conservation of waterfowl, control of illegal commerce in fauna, and management of kangaroos.